-- Close your eyes and listen carefully to the sounds within the tunnel if you are on site.
-Create an artwork that responds to this soundscape.
-You could experiment with continuous line drawing, expressive markmaking or digital editing tools.
-(Audio recording of installation is available for students who are not onsite > https://canaltocreek.com/wcx/art/wolli).
-Alternatively, explore another soundscape and represent this in a visual form. - Explore and draw another space or environment that has interesting lines, effects of light and shadow, dramatic angles or a strong sense of one-point perspective.
+- Try extending or starting your drawings by monoprinting.
+Ink or paint can be applied to clear plastic sleeves/sheets placed over photos/screenshots of the site and printed onto your drawing surface before or after you draw, to create visual layers and contrast. - Palette knives, string and rulers can be used to apply paint or ink to your work to create expressive lines and textures. - Experiment with the technique of sgraffito.
+Paint a background then create a negative drawing by scratching back to reveal the surface or colour below. - Close your eyes and listen carefully to the sounds within the tunnel if you are on site.
+With your eyes closed, create a continuous line drawing that responds to the sounds you hear. (\Audio recording of installation is available for students who are not on-site > https://canaltocreek.com/wcx/art/wolli).
+If you are not on-site, imagine you are walking through the tunnel by listening to the sound recording provided to complete this activity. - Explore and draw another space or environment that has interesting lines, effects of light and shadow, dramatic angles or a strong sense of one-point perspective.
 This could be within your school or local environment or at home.